henrybell/advanced-kubernetes-bootcamp/module-2/lab_guide.md

 kubectl apply -f glb-configmap-2.yaml kubectl apply -f nginx-dep.yaml
 ```
-Do a for loop curl on the `GLB_IP` and you can see more traffic going to cluster-2.
+Do a for loop curl on the `GLB_IP` and you can see more traffic going to `cluster-2` due to higher `weight` (4 versus 1).
 ```
 for i in `seq 1 20`; do curl $GLB_IP; done
 ```
 ## Triggering application updates in Spinnaker
 Return to the Spinnaker GUI and finish deploying the pipeline.

-Click on **Pipelines** and click **Continue** on the manual judgement phase.
+Click on **Pipelines** and click **Continue** on the `manual judgement` phase.

 After the pipeline completes, click on **Clusters**.
-In addition to the single canary pod, you can see 4 pods of `v1.0.0` running in production in both clusters.
+In addition to the single canary pod, you can see four (4) pods of `v1.0.0` running in production in both clusters.

 You can now update the application by updating the version number from `v1.0.0` to `v1.0.1` in Container Registry.
-This simulates application update and triggers the Deploy pipeline.
+This simulates application update and triggers the `Deploy` pipeline.
 ```
 gcloud docker -- pull gcr.io/$PROJECT/web-server:v1.0.0
 MYAPP_IMAGE_ID=$(docker images gcr.io/$PROJECT/web-server --format "{{.ID}}")